Five Dollar Wrench

 Claire met Tommy for drinks at 7.
 She had him here by 7:45.
 She was still hung over from the night before and in a foul mood.
 I knew they wouldn't be in the hot tub long.
 An hour, tops.

-The guy had fifteen keys on his keychain.
+The guy had nineteen keys on his keychain.
 Absolutely inexcusable.
 He arrived with a bottle of Red Berry Cîroc.
 Claire said he wore a thong.

 My God, by Darwin's Law, the universe practically demanded that Tommy The Saucer get got.

-It took twenty-five minutes to copy his keys.
-Another ten to put them back on his myriad of tangled keychains in the exact same order.
+It took a half hour to copy his keys, plus another ten minutes to put them back on his myriad of tangled keychains in the exact same order.

 I know.
 I talk to myself a lot.

-I returned his keys to his pants and texted "Beefeater" to Claire, which meant the job was done.
+I returned his keys to his sportscoat and texted "Beefeater" to Claire.
+That was the All Cool which meant the job was done.

 Ten minutes later, I overheard something about side-boob, as a perplexed Tommy was on his way out the door, muttering and cradling his left hand.

 Two nights later, we were at it again.
-On the prowl, looking for marks.
+On the prowl, wandering through various coffee shops and bars, looking for marks.

 Claire asked, "Is raspberry a thing?"